rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 **Prerequisites**

 -   MyRackspace account with valid username and password credentials
--   Access to the registered and verified SMS or OTP device paired with your MyRackspace account
+-   Access to the registered and verified SMS or mobile passcode device paired with your MyRackspace account

 #### To log in to the MyRackspace portal with multi-factor authentication